 Scenario of a lottery jackpot

-There is no set rule for how many times a winner will win the lottery jackpot.
+There is no set rule for how many times a winner will win the Hongkong Pools jackpot.
 However, it seems reasonable that if a jackpot is large enough, more people will buy lottery tickets.
 This can lead to multiple winners and, in turn, reduce the expected value of a ticket.
 This article will discuss how to calculate the expected value of a lottery ticket.
 It will also explain the factors that should influence a winning ticket’s value.

 Syndicates that buy tickets